yuc0824/ACAM/README.md

 # Supplementary data
-All the data used in the paper can be found at the repository <https://github.com/yuc0824/ACAMdata>.
+All the data, results and visualizations in the paper can be found at the repository <https://github.com/yuc0824/ACAMdata>.

 # Authors
 Yu Chen, Fudan University